DanielMFernandes/CCNA_Course_Notes/Course_Notes/Introduction_to_Network_Automation.md

 MANAGEMENT PLANE

-- Like the control plane, the MANAGEMENT PLANE performs overhead work
+- Like the control plane, the management plane performs overhead work
-    - However, the MANAGEMENT PLANE doesn’t directly affect the forwarding of messages in the data plane
+    - However, the management plane doesn’t directly affect the forwarding of messages in the data plane
-- The MANAGMENT PLANE consists of PROTOCOLS that are used to manage devices
+- The MANAGMENT PLANE consists of protocols that are used to manage devices
     - SSH / TELNET : Used to connect to the CLI of a device to configure / manage it
     - SYSLOG : Used to keep logs of events that occur on the device
     - SNMP : Used to monitor the operations of the device